No Result

 Use Your Mind To Manifest The Positive

-Take a mental journey that allows you to enjoy spending quality time with your adult children and grandchildren.
-Do you want to be creative with your daughter?
-Set some time to daydream about it and feel the joy it brings both of you.
+Do you want to do creative things with your daughter or son?
+Set some time to daydream about it and feel the joy it brings to both of you.

-Ho’oponopono Can Enhance Your Life Right Now
+How Ho’oponopono Can Enhance Your Life

 Do you want to attend sporting events with your adult son, but cannot because he is estranged?
 Daydream about it and feel the joy of that experience, even before it comes to fruition.

-Do you have grandchildren you would love to spend time with regularly, but can’t because their parents initiated a no-contact stance with you?
 Mentally live the joyful experience of your grandchildren’s giggles and love for you.

-Find Your Footing Outside Of Your Children
+Find Your Footing Elsewhere

 Again, unless your situation involves scary circumstances, just let things progress naturally.
 Stop trying so hard to control how your adult children relate to you.
 Find your footing outside of them.